dscc-admin-ch/lomas/docs/server/administration/datasets.md

 Lomas currently supports three options for storing datasets:

 1. Local: The dataset is stored as a CSV file on a filesystem mounted on the server machine.
-2. Remote dataset (HTTP): For testing purposes only, you can provide an HTTP download link as dataset path.
+2. Remote dataset (HTTP): For testing purposes only, you can provide a HTTP download link as dataset path.
 For example, the test and demo PENGUIN dataset is loaded in this fashion.
 3. Remote dataset (S3): The dataset is stored on S3 compatible storage (Garage, AWS, etc.).

 ## Preparing metadata